aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

 (because the include directory that was staged was always the same: lib)

-.. note:: For large libraries, also consider using qi_submodule
+.. note:: For large libraries, also consider using submodles.
+The documentation can be found :ref:`here <using-submodules>`

+..
+FIXME
-.. note:: The complete sources of the project can be found here Warning, you will need GTest to compile the project
+  The complete sources of the project can be found here Warning, you will need GTest to compile the project